List of countries in the Eurovision Song Contest

 The number of countries represented each year has grown steadily, from seven in 1956 to over twenty in the late 1980s.
 A record forty-three countries participated in 2008, 2011, and 2018.
 As the number of contestants has risen, preliminary competitions and relegation have been introduced, to ensure that as many countries as possible get the chance to compete.
 In 1993, a preliminary show, Kvalifikacija za Millstreet ("Qualification for Millstreet"), was held to select three Eastern European countries to compete for the first time in the main contest.
 After the 1993 contest, a relegation rule was introduced: the six lowest-placed countries in the contest would not compete in the following year.
 In 1996, a new system was introduced.
 Audiotapes of all twenty-nine entrants were submitted to national juries.
 The twenty-two highest-placed songs after the juries voted reached the contest.
 Norway, as the host country, directly qualified for the final.
 From 1997 to 2001, a system was used whereby the countries with the lowest average scores over the previous five years were relegated.

-The relegation system used in 1994 and 1995 was used again between 2001 and 2003.
-Since 1999, the winning country in the previous year's contest automatically qualifies for the following year's final, along with the "Big Four/Five" — those countries whose broadcasters are the largest financial contributors to the EBU.
+The relegation system used in 1994 and 1995 was used again between 1997 and 2003.
+Since 1999, the winning country in the previous year's contest automatically qualifies for the following year's final, along with the "Big" countries whose broadcasters are the largest financial contributors to the EBU.
 (Note: Namely France, Germany, Spain, and the United Kingdom (the initial "Big Four"); with Italy joining them when it returned to the contest in 2011.)
 In 2004, a semi-final was introduced.
-In addition to the Big Four, the countries that were in the top 10 the previous year received a bye and qualified directly for the final.
+In addition to the "Big" countries, the countries that were in the top 10 the previous year received a bye and qualified directly for the final.
 A further ten countries qualified from the semi-final, making a total of 24 in the final.
-Since 2008, two semi-finals are held with all countries, except the previous year's winner and the "Big Four/Five", participating in one of the semi-finals.
+Since 2008, two semi-finals are held with all countries, except the previous year's winner and the "Big" countries, participating in one of the semi-finals.

-Some countries, such as Germany, France, Belgium, and the United Kingdom, have entered most years, while Morocco has only entered once.
+Some countries, such as Germany, France, the United Kingdom, Belgium, and Switzerland, have entered most years, while Morocco has only entered once.
 Two countries, Tunisia and Lebanon, have attempted to enter the contest but withdrew before making a debut.